Proxiescern_httpd can be

 affect the proxy server itself.
 If this is not your intention make sure that those variables

-are not set in httpd
+are not set in httpd's environment.

-2.17 and newer provide a mechanism to protect
+cern_httpd 2.17 and newer provide a mechanism to protect

 the proxy against unauthorized use (in fact, the machinery behind this